Team-Gear-Guruz/WRO_FE_2025-26_GearGuruz/README.md

 # Getting Started

-Ayan and I ( Kushal Khemani) had absolutely no idea how to use a Raspberry Pi when we first started working with it.
+I had absolutely no idea how to use a Raspberry Pi when we first started working with it.
 At the beginning, even basic tasks like flashing the OS onto an SD card or connecting it to a monitor felt overwhelming.
-To figure things out, we relied on a few YouTube tutorials that broke the process down step by step.
-Slowly, by following along with these resources, we gained confidence and were able to start experimenting with the Pi ourselves.
+To figuring things out, relying on a few YouTube tutorials that broke the process down step by step.
+Slowly, by following along with these resources, I gained confidence and were able to start experimenting with the Pi ourselves.

 **Helpful videos we used:**